awslabs/git-branching-strategies-for-multiaccount-devops/gitflow/README.md

 Do NOT utilize squash merges except when merging from feature to develop.
 Using squash merges in higher branches will cause difficulty merging changes back down.

 ## Related Resources
-There are many good resources for Git training on the web and this guide will not attempt to perform Git training.
+There are many good resources for Git training on the web and this guide is not intended to teach comprehensive Git training.

 - [The original GitFlow blog](https://nvie.com/posts/a-successful-git-branching-model/)
 - [Atlassian GitFlow Workshop](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)